 6. Miradouro da Senhora do Monte

 Another famous viewpoint in Graça is located in the churchyard of “Capela de Nossa Senhora do Monte”.
-This is the highest point in the neighborhood that has, among other things, a great view of the castle.
+This is the highest point in the neighborhood with a great view of the castle.

 7. Miradouro de São Pedro de Alcântara